lpoto/memsther/README.md

 - `/link <link>` sends the provided link to the channel.
 - `/gif <keywords>` sends a gif matching the provided keywords to the channel.
 - `/score <user>` displays  the score of the provided user.
+- `/leaderboard` displays the top scores of the members of the server.

 > Reacting to the sent meme, gif or a link with thumbs-up will increase the author's score by 1